danrusu/js-for-testers/sessions/session4.md

 #### 2.4 Bash profile file

 - location (preferred): `~/.profile`
-- it is a good place for saving aliases and global environment variables
+- it's a good place for saving aliases and global environment variables
 - this is a bash file so you can also create global functions within

 ### 3. vi (CLI visual editor)